CloudGlance - Document Intelligence Platform

 Why a New Identity was Needed

 The earlier logo leaned literal and playful, revolving around a bulky "cloud" visual and green palette.
 It didn't reflect the seriousness of the workflow nor the enterprise clients they were approaching.
-It also overlapped with their competitor landscape.
+The green colour palette also overlapped with the existing competitor landscape, making it harder to establish a distinct, enterprise-grade presence

 I suggested creating a new identity system that could: